Alfresco/docs-alfresco/content-services/latest/admin/workflows.md

 ## Process definitions

-You create an Activiti process definition in Alfresco Content Services using the BPMN 2.0 standard.
+You create an Activiti process definition in Content Services using the BPMN 2.0 standard.

 The following diagram shows a simple process definition and highlights the terminology used in BPMN 2.0.